 Baylor's Summer of Discovery is making it easy for incoming Baylor students to get a jump start on classes this summer with a collection of discounted online courses.

 Summer of Discovery classes will be taught by Baylor faculty in the supportive Christian environment that is a hallmark of a Baylor education.
 In addition, students will learn alongside new friends who will be a part of their lives on campus.

 Here's how it works:

-- Review the Summer of Discovery online and in-person course list and summer sessions in which they are offered.
+- Review the Summer of Discovery online course list and summer sessions in which they are offered.

 - Summer classes are available across two summer sessions in 2022 — Summer 1 (June 3 - July 8) and Summer 2 (July 11 - Aug.
 12).

 Students may choose to attend one or both summer sessions.

 - As a part of the Summer of Discovery program, courses are discounted from regular tuition, and students receive greater discounts as the number of classes taken increases.

 Take 7-9 hours at a discounted rate of $1,000.00 per semester hour and save $1,000 per semester hour.

 - Students may take a maximum of 8 hours in any single summer session.
 The discount applies to cumulative class hours taken across both sessions.

 - After receiving your Baylor acceptance, students interested in Summer of Discovery will login to their goBAYLOR account and change their entry term to Summer 2022.
 The deadline to change your entry term is Friday, April 22.